Saxons icon

 Settlers and Invaders - Life in the Dark Ages

-Following the departure of the Romans and before the arrival of the Normans, Invaders and Settlers visited our island from North Western Europe.
+During the early medieval period, following the departure of the Romans and before the arrival of the Normans, Invaders and Settlers visited our island from North Western Europe.
 School children will likely know the Anglo Saxons as being our long ago ancestors and the Vikings as being their pesky neighbours, but the reality is rather more complicated.

 Enjoying Saxons workshop or a Vikings school trip will enhance your school topic.
 There are some of the truly enlightening museums and living history exhibits that specialise in information and resources from this fascinating period of our history.
 Scroll down for a quick overview of the Anglo Saxon and Viking periods and to find our school trip recommendations for places to visit to bring the subject to life.